louiseiyengar/treehouse-unit-06/README.md

 # FSJS project 6 - Front-end JavaScript projects site using Static Node.js and Express.

-For this project, I used Node.js, Express, and Pug for template rendering.
+For this project, I used node.js, the Express web application framework, and Pug for template rendering.

 The project displays six websites I created in which functionality was added using front-end JavaScript code.
 The site also contains information about my career as a web developer, as well as a button allowing a user to view my resume.
 ======= Error Processing ==========================